JeanNessen/cpp_Raytracer/Google_tests/lib/docs/gmock_cook_book.md

 the invoked function is not interested in some or all of the arguments, it can simply ignore them.

-Yet, a common pattern is that a test author wants to invoke a function without the arguments of the mock function.
+Yet, a common m_pattern is that a test author wants to invoke a function without the arguments of the mock function.
 She could do that using a wrapper function that throws away the arguments before invoking an underlining nullary function.
 Needless to say, this can be tedious and obscures the intent of the test.